 - ⅔ cup icing sugar/powdered sugar

-- sprinkles any color/type you prefer
+- rainbow sprinkles any color/type you prefer

 Instructions